ampersandcastles/tools/Readme.md

 ## Usage
 Each script can be executed from the command line, with potential arguments depending on the script's design.
 Refer to each script's source code for detailed usage instructions.

-## Contributing
-Contributions to this collection are welcome.
-Whether it's adding new tools, improving existing ones, or suggesting enhancements, feel free to fork the repository and submit a pull request.